Maxwel Cornet: Burnley

 On 29 August 2021, Cornet signed for Premier League club Burnley for a €15 million fee on a five-year deal.
 On 18 September, he made his Burnley debut as a substitute, replacing Jóhann Berg Guðmundsson in a 1–0 defeat against Arsenal.
 Cornet scored his first goal for the club in a 2–2 draw against Leicester City on 25 September.
-Although the season culminated in relegation for Burnley, Cornet finished the season as the team’s top scorer with nine goals in 26 appearances.
+Although the season culminated in relegation for Burnley, Cornet finished the season as the team's top scorer with nine goals in 26 appearances.

 West Ham United

 On 5 August 2022, Cornet joined West Ham United, signing a five-year contract with a further one-year option, for an undisclosed fee from Burnley.
+He made his debut on 14 August 2022, in a 0–1 away loss to Nottingham Forest.
+Cornet also made seven appearances during West Ham's successful 2022–23 UEFA Europa Conference League campaign, though he was an unused substitute in the final victory over Fiorentina.

+Loans to Southampton and Genoa

+On 30 August 2024, Cornet joined newly-promoted Premier League club Southampton on a season-long loan.
+He made his debut for the club on 14 September in a 3–0 home defeat against Manchester United after he replaced Lesley Ugochukwu in the 64th minute.
+On 20 January 2025, he was recalled from loan.

+The same day, Cornet joined Genoa on loan for the remainder of the 2024–25 season.

+He played seven games for Genoa before returning to West Ham and on 1 September 2025, he returned for a second loan spell with the club.

 International career

 Cornet was born in Ivory Coast, and emigrated with his family to northern France at the age of three.
 He was a youth international for France at every level but declared for the Ivory Coast national team on 5 April 2017.
 He made his senior debut for Ivory Coast in a 5–0 friendly loss to the Netherlands on 4 June 2017.